AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice.rst

 .. code:: Ada

    type Stack is private;
    procedure Push (This : in out Stack;  Item : Element) with
       Pre  => not Full (This),
       Post => ...
    ...

-   procedure Push (This : in out Stack;  Item : Element) is
+   procedure Push (This : in out Stack;  Item : Element) is begin

-   begin

       This.Top := This.Top + 1;
       This.Values (This.Top) := Item;
    end Push;

+"""""""
+Notes
+"""""""

 This rule can be enforced by CodePeer or SPARK, via detection of dead code.

 -------------------------------------------------
 Always Use the Result of Function Calls (RPP11)